-LandCorp are responsible for new subdivisions and the staging of the development, security patrols and the maintenance of areas under development.
-For any issues, please contact Chris Brady, Project Manager on (08) 9482 7499.
+LandCorp are responsible for the development and maintenance of new land releases.
+For any issues, please contact Chris Brady, Development Manager on (08) 9482 7499.

 For new land sales enquiries please contact the Estate Manager on (08) 9390 0255.

-For information about domestic fencing and landscape packages, please contact Russell Burnett from Benchmark Projects on (08) 9225 4255.
+For information about domestic fencing and landscape packages, please contact Josie Pagano on (08) 9430 0400.

 Please contact the following organisations for other queries: